bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 No, that economic motivation is small.
 It's partially due to the fact that SegWit introduced a discount for witnesses, so those signatures are already relatively inexpensive.
 They also have a relatively low cost on the ecosystem, but this makes the differential between the two fairly small.
-So it isn't a like, wow, this is going to incentivize everyone to start merging their transactions.
+So it isn't like, wow, this is going to incentivize everyone to start merging their transactions.
-But it is a nice thing in the sense of like it gives a potential justification, like, hi, I regulator, why are you merging your transactions?
+But it is a nice thing in the sense it gives a potential justification, like, hi, I regulator, why are you merging your transactions?
-Being able to say, well, it's cheaper is a much better justification than like, wohoo.
+Being able to say, well, it's cheaper, is a much better justification than like, wohoo.

 Speaker 2: 00:25:23